State Route 59 Intersection Control

 Project Benefits

-The purpose of the project is to reduce the number and severity of broadside collisions at the intersection of State Route 59 and Gerard Avenue.
+The purpose of this project is to reduce the number and severity of broadside collisions at the SR 59/Gerard Avenue intersection.

-A pattern of broadside collisions has been identified at the intersection of State Route 59 and Gerard Avenue due to failure to yield by motorists.
+There is a pattern of broadside collisions identified at the SR 59/Gerard Avenue intersection due to failure to yield by motorists.

 Funding Source